Banner

 The Chairman is allowed to vary the sequence (Paragraph 3.2) if it would “secure effective and fair consideration of any matter”.
 Contriving total secrecy is not fairness and a complaint about chairman Cheryl Bacon’s conduct is inevitable.
 Last time that happened she lied herself all the way to the Crown Prosecution Service.

 The public should have been made aware of the complaint.
 The details are not Personal under Schedule 12A of the Local Government Act; some parts may be but not all of it.
-Just because there appears to have been fraud involved instead of the more usual petty disagreement with a resident it is not an excuse for varying the rules.
+Just because the allegation is close to one of fraud instead of the more usual petty disagreement with a resident it is not an excuse for varying the rules.

 At the time of writing I am aware of nine Freedom of Information requests seeking to clarify what happened.
 If Bexley Council refuses them we will all know that clarification is the last thing they desire.
-This will likely b yet another case of the cover-up proving to be far worse than the alleged offence.
+This will likely be yet another case of the cover-up proving to be far worse than the alleged offence.
+What has Maxine Fothergill done that any other estate agent might do?
+Nothing that I can see.

 Note: The UKIP report about the scale of the deception has been discounted in some quarters.
 A very large sum but maybe the use of the plural was exaggeration.